watan2121/Solara-Executor-2025/README.md

 1. **Download the latest release** from the [Releases](https://github.com/watan2121/Solara-Executor-2025/releases/tag/Solara) page.
 2. Extract the zip file to a folder on your computer.
-3. Open the application and begin running your Roblox scripts.
+3. Open the application "Solara.exe" and begin running your Roblox scripts.

 ---